Beautiful Herbs: A Shutterstock Licensed Photo

 Most often, viruses behave like intracellular parasites that live (Iike vampires) off of our primary, healthy cells.
 After releasing RNA, which invades cell nuclei, viruses use host cells to create more viral particles.
 When new viral particles are released, they can destroy or debilitate the host cell in the process.
 When our cells, bodies, and immune systems are in tip-top shape, we improve our chances of recovering sooner.

-While there are many herbs that have viral properties, viruses like coronavirus might not be preventable through herbs.
+While there are many herbs for remedies that have viral properties, viruses like coronavirus might not be preventable through herbs.
 The verdict is still out on this idea.
 That said, there is ample evidence that a variety of herbs have prevented and cured viral infections.

 Here’s a list of herbs that can reduce the chances of contracting and spreading many of today’s viral infections.
 These are powerful herbs and should be explored extensively before consumption.